freetv-today/freetv-server/README.md

 ## Features

-- Easy-to-use graphical interface for managing FreeTV content
+* Easy-to-use graphical interface for managing FreeTV content
-- Session-based authentication and role-based user management
+* Session-based authentication and role-based user management
-- Create, edit, organize, and delete shows and playlists
+* Create, edit, organize, and delete shows and playlists
-- Activate or disable individual shows
+* Activate or disable individual shows
-- Search and test show content without opening the FreeTV Viewer
+* Search and test show content without opening the FreeTV Viewer
-- Upload, replace, and manage thumbnail images
+* Upload, replace, and manage thumbnail images
-- Review and resolve Viewer problem reports
+* Review and resolve Viewer problem reports
-- Publish and export show, playlist, and configuration data from MariaDB for Viewer use
+* Publish and export show, playlist, and configuration data from MariaDB for Viewer use

 ## Requirements

 ### System Requirements

-- Node.js 22 or newer
+* Node.js 22 or newer
-- npm
+* npm
-- PHP 8.4.1 or newer
+* PHP 8.4.1 or newer
-- Composer
+* Composer
-- MariaDB
+* MariaDB
-- A modern web browser
+* A modern web browser

 ### Required PHP Extensions

-- cURL
+* cURL
-- Imagick
+* Imagick
-- PDO
+* PDO
-- PDO MySQL
+* PDO MySQL
-- ZIP
+* ZIP

-The PHP process must also have permission to write to the configured public directory and the repository’s `temp/` directories.
+The PHP process must also have permission to write to the configured public directory and the repository’s `temp/` directory and its subdirectories.

 Frontend dependencies, including Preact, Vite, and Bootstrap, are installed through npm.
 PHP dependencies, including Illuminate Database and PHP dotenv, are installed through Composer.